Projects

 During the summer of 2021, BHWC hired WindenWater to continue site characterization and investigation work around Elkhorn Creek.
 Surface water quality data collection, PCB screening data collection, and a preliminary soils characterization were all part of the scope of work.
 Data collected during this year has helped inform current and future restoration decisions.

-2022 – Fungal Absorption Pilot and Site Characterization
+2022 – Soils Characterization and Fungal Absorption Pilot Study

 Results